fede4ka1245/CapacitorGallery/README.md

 # capacitor-gallery

 Plugin to grab assets from device filesystems.
-Any contribution are welcome!
+Any contributions are welcome!

 ## Install